The Governor’s Race

 Sister Jennie

-The Fassetts went on many excursions including a 1912 visit to Korea, where they were among the first Westerners welcomed by the Royal Court.
-These travels inspired Jennie to collect Korean ceramics, fine jade, ivory and sculpture, which were all later gifted to the Crocker Art Museum’s permanent collection.
-A champion of the struggling Crocker Art Museum, Jennie contributed $10,000 in 1911 toward the City of Sacramento’s purchase of the former Crocker family home to provide additional gallery and office space.
+The Fassetts went on excursions and expeditions, as was the Crocker family tradition, including a 1912 visit to Korea, where they were among the first Westerners welcomed by the Royal Court.
+These travels inspired Jennie to collect Korean ceramics, fine jade, ivory and sculpture, which were all later gifted to the Crocker Art Gallery’s permanent collection.
+A champion of the struggling gallery, Jennie contributed $10,000 in 1911 toward the City of Sacramento’s purchase of the adjoining former Crocker family home, which had been bequeathed years earlier to a school for wayward girls.
+It was then on the verge of condemnation, set for demolition.
+It’s restoration provided additional gallery and office space.
+Jennie also at that time gave the gallery a $25,000 trust fund, bringing the total value of her donations to today’s equivalent of around $950,000.

 After retiring from politics, Jacob Fassett was active in many business enterprises.
 He was the principal owner of the stock of the Second National Bank of Elmira, NY.
 He prospected and supervised gold mines in Korea for the Oriental Consolidated Mining Corporation, and held lumber interests in the Philippines and Canada.
 He was the president of the Insular Lumber Company with offices in Manila.
 He was the proprietor of the Elmira Daily Advertiser and a partner in the Standard Typewriter Company.
 This company would develop and manufacture the Corona 3 folding portable typewriter, launched in 1912.
 By the time production of this model ended, in 1941, 692,500 had been made.
 At $50 a typewriter, sales had totaled $34 million.